aon/pr-tracker-bot/README.md

 - Keep track of PRs in multiple repositories and organizations per channel
 - Print all related data including description in full markdown, assigness left, reviewers, PR status and author
-- Mention users that had registered their github account
+- Mention users that had registered their github account on discord

 ## Deploying